ying-teaching/rn/docs/ch04/README.md

 });
 ```

 The side-effect function is a mandatory argument.
 With only one argument, the side-effect funciton is executed after **every** rendering operation.
-Usually that is not what you want -- you should add second argument: an array of dependents (props or states) that cause the side-effect execution.
+Usually that is not what you want -- you should add second argument: an array of dependencies (props or states) that cause the side-effect execution.
+If the array of dependencies is empty, the effect runs only once in the `mounting` stage.

 ```jsx
 // this code runs only at the initial render